If you’re reading this right now, there’s a good chance you might be feeling overwhelmed, anxious, stressed out or just plain stuck.

 I was doing everything I thought I was supposed to do, but my feelings weren’t matching up.
 I kept asking myself, “Isn’t there more to life than this?
 There has to be a better way to work.”

-Ever since I was laid off 17 years ago, I’ve been on a mission to find alternative ways of working from the way I was taught to work.
+Ever since I was laid off on Election Day in 2000, I’ve been on a mission to find alternative ways of working from the way I was taught to work.

 In that time I have interviewed 500+ people in various professions, read 200+ books, attended several conferences and conducted countless lifestyle design experiments.